 Be Happier and Enjoy More of Your Life

-The flexibility you have in creating your work day results in an increased satisfaction and happiness.
-Many digital nomads only do the kind of work they thoroughly enjoy and are passionate about.
+The flexibility you have in creating your workday results in increased satisfaction and happiness.
+Many digital nomads do the kind of work they thoroughly enjoy and are passionate about.
 Naturally, they are more motivated to work.

-Don’t get me wrong, it’s not like all digital nomads are super rich.
-However, the increased happiness and motivation often result in a higher productivity and the strive to achieve more.
+Don’t get me wrong, it’s not like all digital nomads are super-rich.
+However, the increased level of happiness and motivation often results in higher productivity and the strive to achieve more.
 Many can set their own hourly rates.
-The better qualified, the better the income.
+The more qualified, the better the income.

 In addition to this, many digital nomads stay in fairly cheap countries, like Thailand or Indonesia, where they can have a great quality of life for less money.
 A smart strategy in terms of residency and taxation also saves a lot of money.

 As with everything, this lifestyle is not perfect.
+I truly believe that not everyone can become a digital nomad and be happy with that lifestyle.
 If you want to learn how to become a digital nomad, you should also be aware of the downsides of it.
-I’ve wrote an extensive list of all the disadvantages before.
+I’ve written an extensive list of the disadvantages before.
 So again, here are only the three most significant issues:

-Most digital nomads don’t have permanent contract.
-Their income is never guaranteed and strongly depends on how successful they can acquire new clients and how much they work.
+Most digital nomads don’t have a permanent contract.
+Their income is never guaranteed and strongly depends on how successfully they can acquire new clients and how much they work.
 Every month can be different and you always have to expect a sudden income drop.

 The same goes for accommodation.
 You constantly have to find places to live.
-New places with good wifi.
+New places with good WIFI.
 New places to eat and make new friends.
-This is not something everyone can deal with on the long run.
+This is not something everyone can deal with in the long run.

 Hard Work Is Often Underestimated

-Although, it might sometimes look like it, but being a digital nomad is not an extended vacation.
+Although, it might sometimes look like it, being a digital nomad is not an extended vacation.
 Far from that.
-Especially in the beginning it is hard work.
+Especially in the beginning, it is a lot of hard work.
 You have to work long hours to settle into your new life and be successful with it.
 There are no paid holidays or sick days.
 Weekends often don’t exist.
 You have to maintain a high level of productivity, even though you are working right next to a paradisiac beach.
-Sounds like no big deal, but your existence depends on it.
+It sounds like no big deal but it sometimes is harder than you might think.

-Traveling around the world is fun and you meet so many interesting people on the way.
-But at the same time you have to say goodbye to them again soon.
-If you want to become a digital nomad, you have to make new friends all the time.
+Traveling around the world is fun and you meet so many interesting people along the way.
+But at the same time, you have to say goodbye to them again soon.
+If you want to become a digital nomad, you will have to make new friends all the time.
 Not an easy task for introverts.

-Assuming you are at the very beginning of your research you’ll probably ask yourself where to start now.
-How to become a digital nomad?
+Now that we got the basics straight and you know the main benefits and downsides to this lifestyle, let’s move on.
+Assuming you are at the very beginning of your research you’ll probably ask yourself where to start.
+How do I become a digital nomad?
 Before you jump right into your new life, you should be convinced that this is the right thing for you.

-1. Think of Your Reasons Why You Want To Become A Digital Nomad
+1. Think of The Reasons Why You Want To Become A Digital Nomad

 2. Get More Information About This Way Of Living

 Make sure you know what you are getting yourself into.
-Be honest to yourself and see if you can handle the downsides and if you are ready to overcome the obstacles you will face.
+Be honest with yourself and see if you can handle the downsides.

 3. Give This Lifestyle a Test Run